wrenparismoe/Finance-DB/README.md

     Etc.

-3. Confirm the mysql_connector is connected and working
+**3.** Confirm the mysql_connector is connected and working

-4. Run setup code in this order to build Database (running SQLconnector.py before financedb.sql will result in errors)
+**4.** Run setup code in this order to build Database (running SQLconnector.py before financedb.sql will result in errors)

-    a.
-Financedb.sql, then connect to the virtual server
+    **a.** Financedb.sql, then connect to the virtual server

-    b.
-SQLconnector.py
+    **b.** SQLconnector.py

-    *Note, running the default SP500.csv (instead of SP500test.csv) can take up to 30 minutes or more to import all 4 million rows of stock data.
+    *Running the default SP500.csv (instead of SP500test.csv) can take up to 30 minutes or more to import all 4 million rows of stock data.
 There was no way around this.
 We tried.*

-5. Place flaskWebsite.py, a ‘static’ folder, and a ‘templates’ folder in the same project folder
+**5.** Place flaskWebsite.py, a ‘static’ folder, and a ‘templates’ folder in the same project folder

-6. Run flaskWebsite.py
+**6.** Run flaskWebsite.py

-    a.
-If the database has not been updated with data from the latest stock market closing date, updateStockData() will run before the website application is initialized
+    **a.** If the database has not been updated with data from the latest stock market closing date, updateStockData() will run before the website application is initialized

-    b.
-Only run importUsers(users), importPortfolio(portfolio), importHas_Portfolio(has_portfolio), and importHas_Stock(has_stock) if initial test data is wanted
+    **b.** Only run importUsers(users), importPortfolio(portfolio), importHas_Portfolio(has_portfolio), and importHas_Stock(has_stock) if initial test data is wanted

-7. Visit ​http://127.0.0.1:5000/​ (unless your host address is different) to open the web application
+**7.** Visit ​http://127.0.0.1:5000/​ (unless your host address is different) to open the web application

-    Notes:
+    Remarks:

       a.
 View Trading Strategy is for subscribers only